giniedp/glib/apps/web/src/examples/fx/materials/color-vertex/Readme.md

-# Vertex Colors
+## Vertex Colors

-The example shows how to enable vertex colors
+How to create a vertex color program